Ernestopv/MeterCharge/README.md

 ![image](https://user-images.githubusercontent.com/24325283/175838336-8d0e3e37-9094-43a1-9b2d-09a2cf527a66.png)

-The file persistence mechanism as been decoupled with the implementation of the factory pattern, now there is felixibility in picking another way of handling data, by setting enableDb to true;
+The file persistence mechanism as been decoupled with the implementation of the factory pattern, now there is flexibility in picking another way of handling data, by setting enableDb to true from app.config;

 ![image](https://user-images.githubusercontent.com/24325283/175839174-01658eec-9bda-4507-9bf0-05fb3e2e5089.png)